openharmony/docs/en/application-dev/reference/apis/js-apis-app-form-formObserver.md

 Subscribes to events indicating that a widget becomes invisible.

-This event is triggered when **notifyInvisibleForms** is called to make a widget invisible.
+​This event is triggered when **notifyInvisibleForms** is called to make a widget invisible.

 **Required permissions**: ohos.permission.OBSERVE_FORM_RUNNING